sirisian/ecmascript-types/README.md

 The types described below bring ECMAScript in line or surpasses the type systems in most languages.
 For developers it cleans up a lot of the syntax, as described later, for TypedArrays, SIMD, and working with number types (floats vs signed and unsigned integers).
 It also allows for new language features like function overloading and a clean syntax for operator overloading.
 For implementors, added types offer a way to better optimize the JIT when specific types are used.
 For languages built on top of Javascript this allows more explicit type usage and closer matching to hardware.

+The explicit goal of this proposal is to not just to give developers static type checking.
+It's to offer information to engines to use native types and optimize callstacks and memory usage.
+Ideally engines could inline and optimize code paths that are fully typed offering closer to native performance.

 ### Types Proposed
 - [x] In Proposal Specification